tengshaofeng/ResidualAttentionNetwork-pytorch/README.md

 https://github.com/fwang91/residual-attention-network/blob/master/imagenet_model/Attention-92-deploy.prototxt
 The first project is the pytorch code, but i think some network detail is not good.
 So I modify it according to the architechure of the Attention-92-deploy.prototxt.
-And I also add the ResidualAttentionModel_92 and ResidualAttentionModel_448input.
+And I also add the ResidualAttentionModel_92 for training imagenet, ResidualAttentionModel_448input for larger image input, and ResidualAttentionModel_92_32input for training cifar10.

 # paper referenced
 Residual Attention Network for Image Classification (CVPR-2017 Spotlight)